ninewise/dissertation/on-the-side/applications.md

 The `-o` flag requests unrecognized peptides to be included as taxon ID
-0. This sets the stage for the optional filtering of the taxa based on their location: the seed extend tool.
+0. This sets the stage for the optional filtering of the taxa based on the location of the match within the read: the seed extend tool.

 ```shell
 $ umgap seedextend < found-kmers.fa | tee selected-seeds.fa